voldemortman/Nelly/README.md

   **Returns** All remote stalkers.
 If bridge id is provided, returns only stalkers connected to bridgeId.

 - *GET* /remote/{stalkerID}/ <br>
-  **Returns** Returns the configuration for the remote stalker with stalker id
+  **Returns** Returns the configuration for the remote stalker with stalker id.

 - *POST* /remote/ <br>
   **Body**